cozy/cozy-doctypes/docs/README.md

 The third level (metadata of the wrapping document) is described by an object named `cozyMetadata` at the root of the document.

 The following keys are reserved and have special meanings:

 - `doctypeVersion`: Name or identifier for the version of the schema used by this document (ie: `doctypeVersion: 2` for "This document conforms to io.cozy.contacts in it's version 2")
 - `createdAt`: Creation date of the cozy document
 - `createdByApp`: Slug of the app or connector which created the document
 - `createdByAppVersion`: Version identifier of the app
 - `updatedAt`: Last modification date of the cozy document
 - `updatedByApps`: List of applications (slugs) which modified the cozy document in its life
-- `importedAt`: If the document originated from elsewhere, date from when it was first imported
-- `importedFrom`: Where it was imported from (free text)
 - `sourceAccount`: When the document was imported from a connector, identifier of the account in io.cozy.accounts

 By convention, the first app (slug) listed in `updatedByApps` is the one which did the last update.